-Hiking, backpacking, canoeing or just taking your dog for a walk in the woods, when out in nature there may always be interesting stuff to observe.
+Going hiking, backpacking, canoeing or just taking your dog for a walk in the woods.
+When out in nature there may always be interesting stuff to observe.
 A good pair of small binoculars or a monocular can always be useful to take a closer look at some birds or other wildlife or just to scout interesting stuff in the terrain.

 Monoculars or binoculars in compact pocket sizes are perfect for occasional use as they fit in any pocket or daypack without adding too much weight to it.
 If you regularly spend time outdoors you will quickly get used to the benefits of having one of those small optical instruments at hand.